brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ### Observe: the provider's "brain"

 This is one of the most important hooks since it defines what will (or not) be called next.
-It tries to fetch the resource via through the `crossplane.io/external-name` resource annotation and then:
+It fetches the resource through the `crossplane.io/external-name` annotation and then:

 1. The default managed reconciler initializes the annotation from `metadata.name`, so `Observe` normally queries the vendor with a non-empty external name.
 A vendor “not found” response triggers `Create` by returning `ResourceExists: false`.
 2. If it exists, it should always update the status of the MR (it is done via pointer when `cr.Status.AtProvider` is set) and the return must always have `ResourceExists: true`.
 The last part depends if the observed status matches the managed resource's desired state in `spec.forProvider`: